nielsenjared/nielsenjared.github.io/content/blog/data-structure-tree-traversal/index.md

 How do we solve this problem?

 The solution is dynamic!

-@TODO Soemthing about an array so we can pass it down through each recursive call and catch the value in that node

-@TODO URL TO DP POST

-Finally, we return `memo`.
+We need to store, or _cache_, the return value of each call to `this.traverseInOrder()`.

+How do we do that?

+We can pass an array up and down the call stack and `push` the `node.data` at each call into it.

 ```js
 traverseInOrder(node, memo = []) {